 Now, the anti-vaccine statistics deniers have jumped into the Syracuse University mumps outbreak with their alternative facts, or should I say alternative math.
 So, once more unto the breach, dear friends, once more.
 We will take down this trope.

-Remember this about measles
+Remember this about mumps

 Many people think mumps is a minor disease, something you can overcome with a little bedrest and homeopathic potions.
 This belief results from a lack of personal history with the disease by parents of today.
 It has been over 50 years since major mumps epidemics swept through children.